Vochenblatt

 The Keneder yiddishe vochenblatt (קענעדער ײִדישער ואָכנבּלאַט), known as the Vochenblatt, was a Yiddish-language communist newspaper in Canada, published from Toronto from 1926 to 1979.
 Vochenblatt was one of the major communist Yiddish newspapers in the world during the Cold War.
-The newspaper was edited by Joshua Gershman until his death in 1978.
+The newspaper was edited by Sam Lipshitz and then by Joshua Gershman until his death in 1978.

 History

-The newspaper was launched in 1926 as Der kampf ('The Struggle') by the Communist Party of Canada, with Joshua Gershman as editor.
+The newspaper was launched in 1926 as Der kampf ('The Struggle') by the Communist Party of Canada, with Sam Lipshitz as editor.
 The paper was renamed Der veg ('The Road'), and finally Der keneder yidishe vochenblatt in October 1940.'
 The title 'Vochenblatt' was perceived as more 'safe' by the party, seeking to avoid state interference in its press activities.
 Harry Guralnick served as the executive secretary of the Canadian Jewish Weekly Association, the organization that published the newspaper.

 In March 1943 Vochenblatt began including English pages regularly, in an effort to reach out to English-speaking Jews.
 Nathan Cohen served as editor of the English pages and wrote theatre and film reviews.
 The English-language section of Vochenblatt was later replaced by a monthly supplement, the Canadian Jewish Outlook, which later became a standalone publication.